ForexClear is a leader in risk management. We are a stronghold in centrally cleared OTC foreign exchange markets.

 A defaulting Clearing Member’s posted initial margin is the first asset to be consumed in managing the default, followed by the defaulter’s contribution to the ForexClear Default Fund.

-If these assets prove insufficient to resolve the default, LCH’s own capital is next in line for losses, up to a maximum of £20 million.
+If these assets prove insufficient to resolve the default, LCH’s own capital is next in line for losses.
 It is only after all of these resources are exhausted that Default Fund contributions from non-defaulting Clearing Members are utilised.